jttuboi/kana_plus_plus/README.md

 The overview information is taken from Wikipedia [Hiragana en](https://en.wikipedia.org/wiki/Hiragana), [Hiragana pt](https://pt.wikipedia.org/wiki/Hiragana) [Katakana en](https://en.wikipedia.org/wiki/Katakana), [Katakana pt](https://pt.wikipedia.org/wiki/Katakana).

-The licenses for the fonts used are mentioned within the project and can be seen at https://github.com/jttuboi/kwriting/tree/master/lib/assets/fonts.
+The licenses for the fonts used are mentioned within the project and can be seen at https://github.com/jttuboi/kana_plus_plus/tree/master/lib/assets/fonts.

-The icons were taken from [Google fonts](https://fonts.google.com/icons) and those non-existent icons were created by me and can be seen at https://github.com/jttuboi/kwriting/tree/master/lib/assets/icons.
+The icons were taken from [Google fonts](https://fonts.google.com/icons) and those non-existent icons were created by me and can be seen at https://github.com/jttuboi/kana_plus_plus/tree/master/lib/assets/icons.

-The word data were mostly collected through [Jisho](https://jisho.org/).
+The word data information were mostly collected through [Jisho](https://jisho.org/).

 ##### termos de uso e política de privacidade do app